SMC242/uni-notes/maths/Computation/NP Completeness.md

 	- I.E it is at least as hard as all other problems in $NP$

 ## Theoretical consequences
-The big question is whether the existence of an [[NDAs|NDA]] implies that a problem is solvable in polynomial time
+The big question is whether the existence of an [[Non-deterministic Algorithms|NDA]] implies that a problem is solvable in polynomial time

 Either:
 - If $\Pi$ is NP-complete and $\Pi \in P$, $P = NP$